sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 For code search, we use two techniques for surfacing relevant snippets:

-1. **Indexed search:** We ask an LLM a question like, "Given this user query, what keywords should be used to search for relevant parts of the codebase?"
-Once the AI provides keywords, we use a search engine that leverages indexing to perform the search.
-We get search rankings, and based on a predefined token limit, we send the most relevant search results back to the main AI model you're having a conversation with.
+1. **AI-enhanced keyword search:** We ask an LLM a question like, "Given this user query, what keywords should be used to search for relevant parts of the codebase?"
+We use these keywords to query a keyword search index we've created over the codebase.
+This index returns a set of results, ordered by Sourcegraph's code-aware ranking mechanism, and we select the top results subject to the constraint of the LLM's context window.
     1. For free and Pro users, we use our home-grown search engine called symf, written in Golang, that runs on your local environment.
     2. For Enterprise users, we leverage [Sourcegraph’s Code Search](https://sourcegraph.com/code-search) for this.